 “Substantive change is a significant modification or expansion of the nature and scope of an accredited institution.
 Under federal regulations, substantive change includes:

 - (pg.
-1, SACSCOC, “Substantive Change for SACSCOC Accredited Institutions: Policy Statement,” January 2015)
+1, SACSCOC, “Substantive Change for SACSCOC Accredited Institutions: Policy Statement,” (PDF) January 2015)

 It is the responsibility of any person presenting such changes to the AIC to complete and submit to the OAEE the appropriate documents and/or reports, as required by SACSCOC.
 The OAEE should act in an advisory role for anyone completing such documentation and reports.